Allisonmini/Rock_Paper_Scissors_Game/README.md

 ## Personal Note

 As a Computer Science student, I enjoy turning class exercises into real projects.
 This was originally a simple command-line assignment, but creating a GUI with JavaFX made it much more fun and meaningful.
-It’s one of my first JavaFX GUI projects, and I’m proud of how it turned out!

 ---